The Health Benefits of Algae: Give Spirulina and Chlorella a Shot

 What is Spirulina?

 Spirulina is a blue-green algae (also known as cyanobacteria) and a potent source of phycocyanobilin.
 Spirulina is also nutrient-dense, like chlorella, and contains 10 percent more protein than chlorella, as well as more copper and thiamine, or vitamin B1.
 Similarly, it also delivers all nine essential amino acids your body needs for optimal function.

 Although both of these algae are extremely nutrient-dense with only minor differences, chlorella has a slight nutritional advantage, with its higher levels of vitamins and fatty acids.
 Both of these tiny superfoods are great additions to any diet but since they may interact differently with your body depending on your needs, it's a matter of preference which one you add to your morning smoothie.

 As always, consult your doctor before adding a supplement to your routine.

 1. Spirulina and Chlorella Contain Omega-3 Fatty Acids

-Fish are thought of as a usual source of healthy Omega-3 fatty acids.
-But guess how the fish actually get this nutrient?
+Fish are thought of first as the best source of healthy Omega-3 fatty acids.
+But guess how the fish get this nutrient?
 By eating algae!
 A study that compared algae oil with a serving of cooked salmon found that they each have roughly the same content of Omega-3s, which are essential to supporting heart health, and have been found to lower blood pressure.
 Omega-3s have also been shown to increase dopamine and keep depression at bay.